 - They’re both male and female.
 Being a Steward is certainly not a male only role.
 In fact, more of our visitors than ever are female as they realise that there’s a lot more here than simply aircraft.

 - They’re responsible and caring.
 The daily task of checking the entire Museum site for safety and opening each exhibit falls to our Steward teams, then at the end of the day, they are the ones who make sure nobody is left behind as we close the gates each night.

 Do you have some of the qualities that might make you into a great Museum Steward?
 If you’d like to know more, drop us a line or fill out the online application form here and start on the path to becoming part of the Museum team.

 More Information on the Museum’s Volunteer Teams

-One of the things that visitors to the Museum often comment on is the friendliness and professionalism of our team of volunteer stewards and guides.
-We also hear that visitors may like to become more involved and perhaps join our team, but sometimes may worry that they lack the required skills.
+One of the things that visitors to the Museum often comment on is the friendliness and professionalism of our different team of volunteers.
+We also hear that visitors may like to become more involved and perhaps join us, though sometimes may worry that they lack the required skills.

 Do I Need to Be An Expert on Aircraft?

 Absolutely not!
 We have a great combination of retired military personnel, plus people from other walks of life and other professions such as lecturers, HR manager etc.., while many others have different skills that are invaluable in greeting our visitors, such as presenting to groups, engaging with children and explaining what we do.
 Above all, our volunteers are approachable and passionate about the Yorkshire Air Museum, with a good team spirit and able to talk to the wide variety of visitors that we welcome.
 Combined, they learn from one another and make for a diverse group.